 A CS major is arranged by individual contract between the program and a student, which helps both the student and the program with academic planning and builds in the potential to adapt requirements according to special circumstances and particular educational objectives.
 See Dick Brown (

 The CS major ordinarily requires a total of 11 credits in CS, with exceptions for double majors with Mathematics or Physics.
 Further information about the courses is provided in summary or detailed format; see also additional documents related to the curriculum.

 - ADS: CS CS 253 Algorithms and Data Structures.
-Prerequisites: SD, MFC.
+Prerequisites: SD, and a Mathematics proof course.

 - ESD: CS CS 263 Ethical Issues in Software Design.
 [ORC, EIN].
 Prerequisite: SD.

 - CAP: CS CS 390 Senior Capstone Seminar.
 [WRI].
 Prerequisite: Senior CS major with all core courses taken or currently enrolled.